umbraco/UmbracoDocs/marketplace-and-integrations/integrations/activecampaign-with-umbraco-forms.md

 When a form is submitted on the website, the workflow will execute.
 Based on the provided email it will create or update an ActiveCampaign account.
 If custom fields mappings have been provided, the contact payload will contain custom fields values.

-After the account data has been persisted, if an account has been provided in the workflow setup, then an association with the account will be created.
+If an account has been provided in the workflow setup, then an association with the account will be created.